Youxi Chuandeng: Inherent evil and mutual inclusion

 Within the Tiantai system, among the several implications of “nature-inclusion,” the most striking is the claim that “Buddha-nature contains both good and evil.”
 What makes this view exceptional is the assertion that evil is not external or accidental to Buddha-nature but is originally and inherently included within it.
 The Nirvana Sūtra presents Buddha-nature as an all-pervasive nature found in all beings.
 Traditionally, Buddha-nature has been understood as the ultimate, non-dual reality characterized by absolute purity, transcending all dichotomies such as good and evil.
 In Tiantai however, Buddha-nature's non-dual nature is taken to include evil as well as good (since it includes all phenomena).
 Thus, Tiantai emphasizes the mutual inclusivity of all things and mind.
 It rejects the view that mind is a pre-existent purity distinct from conditioned phenomena.
 Instead, it asserts that the ten realms are inherently present within Buddha-nature and mutually contain one another.
 Thus, the evil associated with deluded beings and the goodness attributed to Buddhas are both inherent within Buddha-nature.
 Moreover, since all realms interpenetrate, it follows that Buddhas include the evil of beings, and sentient beings include the goodness of Buddhas.

 Furthermore, Chuandeng also promoted the idea that the true nature, as the ultimate principle, also transcended good and evil as well as contained it:As principle, nature is originally neither good nor evil.
 Those arguments that the ancient and contemporary thinkers consider [nature] as good or evil are no more than discussing nature through practice (xiu), illuminating principle (li) through phenomena (shi).
 It is just like seeking sound by following its echo and looking for form by following its shadow.
 Since nature is principle, how can good and evil be sufficient in describing it?
-Relying on the Chinese concepts of principle/phenomena (li/shi), and essence/function (ti/yong), Chuandeng argues that while the ultimate principle is beyong good and evil, since it manifests as functions or phenomena which are themselves good or evil, then the ultimate principle or "nature" (xing) is also not separate from good and evil in "practice" (xiu).
+Relying on the Chinese concepts of principle/phenomena (li/shi), and essence/function (ti/yong), Chuandeng argues that while the ultimate principle is beyond good and evil, since it manifests as functions or phenomena which are themselves good or evil, then the ultimate principle or "nature" (xing) is also not separate from good and evil in "practice" (xiu).
 As such, the ultimate nature also includes good and evil even while transcending it.
 Thus, for Chuandeng:When Tiantai speaks of nature, the good and the evil are included in it inherently.
 When speaking of practice, the good and the evil then become differentiated.
 Inherent good means that the Buddha-realm is originally included, while inherent evil means that the nine realms are originally included.
 When the Buddha-realm is fulfilled (manifested) through practice, it is cultivated good.
 When the nine realms are fulfilled through practice, it is cultivated evil.